DataPackageR Compatibility

 path.

-DPR2 maintains the DataPackageR functions project_path
+DPR2 maintains the DataPackageR functions project_path,

-and project_extdata_path
+project_data_path and project_extdata_path to

 ensure compatibility with scripts written for DataPackageR, but they are